julien-maurel/jQuery-Storage-API/README.md

     storage.setConf({path:'/',expires:10}).set('foo','value') // Set configuration and set a new cookie

 ### `setDefaultConf()`
 Only on cookieStorage.
-Set default configuration (only cookies setted after setDefaultConf() call will be affected)
+Set default configuration (only cookies setted after setDefaultConf() call will be affected).

     storage.setDefaultConf() // Set path, domain and expiry date to null